015-0066

 DHR's Virginia Board of Historic Resources easement

-This outwardly unassertive house in the hilly countryside of eastern Campbell County is noted for its wealth of elaborate, provincially conceived but deftly executed woodwork.
+The outwardly unassertive Blenheim in the hilly countryside of eastern Campbell County is noted for its wealth of elaborate, provincially conceived but deftly executed woodwork.
 Such decoration is characteristic of the best early houses in the region.
 Some of the trim, particularly the stair, shows a general debt to designs in contemporary pattern books, but it is interpreted in the very free manner of the more skilled regional craftsmen.
 The construction date of Blenheim is uncertain, although a sharp increase in tax assessment in 1828 suggests that it was improved in that year for William Jones.
 The place acquired its present name after its purchase in 1869 by John Devereaux in a fit of admiration for the defeat of Louis XIV of France.
 The house survives with few changes and remains a monument to the rural craftsman’s art.
 Behind the house is the remnant of an early formal garden.

 [VLR Listed: 3/10/1994; NRHP Listed: 5/26/1994]